jdefrance7/ast-uavcan/README.md

 );
 ```

 2. Using a specific broadcast function.
+Please note that this function handles declaring and defining the static inout_transfer_id variable.
+However, this means that you cannot mix this function with the generic broadcast function for the same data types.
+Additionally, all transfers are currently given `CANARD_TRANSFER_PRIORITY_MEDIUM`.

 ```c
 int broadcast(NodeStatus* node_status);